I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 His only crime.

 Hypocrites, second-guessing the professionals.

-In the 24 hour news cycle, we hear only bits and peices at any one time.
+In the 24-hour news cycle, we hear only bits and pieces at any one time.
 Then you have to add in that there are a lot of opinion sites that are taken as news sites (as a caveat, Common Sense is in no stretch to be considered a news site, but commentary).
-In the abscence of all the facts, most people fill in the blanks.
-In many cases, they prefer the comforting lie to the painful fact.
+In the absence of all the facts, most people fill in the blanks.
+In many cases, they prefer the comforting lie to the painful truth.

 Unless you were part of the investigation at the FBI, or were a principal player in the E-mail affair, Benghazi, or any of a host of scandals Clinton was accused of, or have read all the facts that the FBI based its findings on, you are only guessing at why the FBI reached the conclusions they did.
 By accusing the FBI of leaving justice for politics without absolute proof is dangerous.